Ebbo Gospels: Style

 The Ebbo Gospels style belongs to the School of Reims, originating in the 9th century.
 Greek artists fleeing the Byzantine iconoclasm of the 8th century brought their style to Aachen and Reims to be able to depict iconography.

 The illustrations have roots in late classical painting; landscapes are represented in an illusionistic style, as a reflection of Roman culture and the landscapes are represented in an illusionistic style.
 The Roman influences within the art is shown within the clothing drapery, replicating the clothes of Roman philosophers in the illustration, as well as the Byzantine architecture in the background, heavily representing Rome.

-The emotionalism, however, was new to Carolingian art and distinguishes the Ebbo Gospels from classical art.
+The emotionalism, however, was new to Carolingian art and distinguishes the Ebbo Gospels from previous works.

 Classical art was more naturalistic in replicating the human figure, while the art present in the Ebbo Gospels focused more on art style.
 Figures such as evangelists are made with swift brush strokes that demonstrate energy, represented in nervous, agitated poses using a streaky style with swift brush strokes.
-In the 1st Century in Europe, the idea of an enthusiastic prophet was prevalent.
-This energy is reflected with the quick lines and Matthews eager body language to write having for god.

 The artists make use of perspective by adding a foreground and background.
 The use of three-dimensional space is demonstrated by the depiction of shadows and highlights, the coloring of the sky, furniture, and the architecture in the back.
 The skewed proportions such as St. Matthews unbalanced look represent the evangelists are from another world and hold great power.